HeeebsInc/Mod3Project/README.md

 - How would this be beneficial for the Tanznaian population?

 ### Initial Approach
 - Because there are various features in the dataset (~53), we initially approached our model using a stacked classifier.
-Our hope was that a stacked classifier would allow us to learn different pattersnw within the dataset
+Our hope was that a stacked classifier would allow us to learn different patterns within the dataset
-- Seeing that the stacked classifier did poorly comapred to the random forest, we decided to use just a random forest for our predictions
+- Seeing that the stacked classifier did poorly comapred to the random forest classifier, we decided to use just a random forest for our predictions
 - [code](Notebooks/Modeling-Entire.ipynb)

 ![Baseline stacked classifier](Notebooks/figures/BaselineAccuracy.png)